B.S. Biophysical Environmental Studies, 1991, Northland College, Ashland, WI

 Ph.D.
 Soil Science, 1997, Washington State University

-Most of my personal research projects focus on 1).
+Most of my projects are collaborative with other researchers and inspiring growers.
+We focus on 1).
 Biologically improving crop and soil health, and 2) Sustainable use of agricultural by-products.
-Read more.
+Learn about Biologically-Intensive Agriculture and Organic Farming (BIOAg) for Sustainability here.

 Organic and Alternative Agriculture